suddutt1/fabricnetgenerator/README.md

 Hyperledger Fabric Network Generator

 ## TODO

-1. Does not generate CA entries.
-Need to work on this.
+1. Need to document the steps
+2. Need to add some command line option to generate input network json file
+3. Add instructions at the end of generation